Farman24476/AI-Powered-Research-Paper-Summarizer/README.md

 ---

 This repository provides the full implementation, including model configurations, preprocessing scripts, evaluation utilities, and examples.
-It is well-suited for use in academic institutions, research labs, and AI-driven content platforms.
+It is well-suited for use in academic institutions, research labs, and AI-driven content platforms..